-The project completes a missing segment of important transportation network, addresses a recognized community safety need, is consistent with adopted plans, meets City standards, and offers a viable and cost effective solution.
+The project completes a missing segment of important transportation network, addresses a recognized safety need, is consistent with adopted plans, and meets City standards.

 Neighborhood Panel Criteria

-The community benefit is clearly explained.
-The project addresses a recognized community safety need especially with a vulnerable population with a viable, creative solution.
-The project expands and/or strengthens the community beyond the term of the project.
+The project addresses a recognized safety need especially with a vulnerable population.
+The project expands and/or strengthens the neighborhood and community beyond the term of the project.
 The project will result in a lasting positive community impact.

 Neighborhood Association Involvement

 Does a Neighborhood Association have to review and evaluate all projects proposed within that neighborhood?
 One of the main goals of the program is to reenergize neighborhoods and create opportunities for collaboration within neighborhoods.
 Project Coordinators are strongly encouraged to work with the neighborhood association(s) where the project is located.
 Additional points are given to projects that are ranked and supported by the neighborhood associations(s).